24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Bunker Hill Monument

-Depending on what time you arrive at Bunker Hill, you may be able to climb up the 294 steps of its centerpiece obelisk.
+Depending on what time you arrive at the Bunker Hill Monument, you may be able to climb up the 294 steps of its centerpiece obelisk.
 From the top, you’ll enjoy spectacular views of the skyline and Boston Harbor.

 Unleash your inner sailor at the USS Constitution

-Visitors are welcome to board the USS Constitution for a tour.
-Learn from the servicemen about the weaponry, valiant crews, and the ship’s past naval adventures.
+We’ve got good news for naval history buffs: Visitors are welcome to board the USS Constitution for a tour.
+Hop on to learn from the servicemen about the weaponry, valiant crews, and the ship’s past naval adventures.

 USS Constitution